spatialnetworks/geotools/docs/geonames_postgis_import.md

 # GeoNames import to Postgres
-This is a guide to getting the raw text formatted GeoNames data dumps structured and imported into a PostGIS database.
+This is a guide to getting the raw text formatted [GeoNames](http://www.geonames.org/) data dumps structured and imported into a PostGIS database.
+It imports all related GeoNames data into tables, creates the proper geometry and indexes, as well as foreign key mappings between the tables.

+The[ feature codes list](http://download.geonames.org/export/dump/featureCodes_en.txt) is useful for determining what `fcode` features you want to extract from the `geoname` table for use in maps or derivative datasets.

-## Download source data
+### Download source data

 ```bash
 wget http://download.geonames.org/export/dump/allCountries.zip